 MP by-elections: BJP leads in 21 of 28 seats, Cong ahead in 6

-Bhopal, Nov 10: The BJP is currently leading in 21 of the 28 constituencies where by-elections were held in Madhya Pradesh.
+Bhopal, Nov 10: The BJP has won 10 seats and is leading in 9 of the 28 assembly seats that faced the by-polls in Madhya Pradesh.

-The Congress on the other hand which was until one hour back leading in 7 seats is now down to 6.
-The BSP on the other hand continues to lead on one seat.
+Congress on the other hand has won 1 seat and is leading in 8.
 The by-elections were necessitated after Jyotiraditya Scindia quit the Congress and joined the BJP.

 His loyalists too followed suit.
 The battle is a closely watched one since it is a battle of prestige between Scindia and former Madhya Pradesh chief minister, Kamal Nath.

 In the battle of prestige in MP, Scindia goes past Kamal Nath

-The victory in MP would be a boost to Scindia as he would have conveyed a strong message to the Congress which had ignored his claims for a larger role in the party.
+The victory in MP is a boost to Scindia as he will conveyed a strong message to the Congress which had ignored his claims for a larger role in the party.
 Nath on the other hand would have been eager to prove that he can still deliver.
-A major victory in the by-elections would have also seen the downfall of the Shivraj Singh Chouhan led BJP government.
+A major victory by the Congress in the by-elections would have also seen the downfall of the Shivraj Singh Chouhan-led BJP government.

-However going by the current trends, the BJP is comfortably ahead.
-The by-elections were held after 25 MLAs loyal to Scindia resigned and joined the BJP.
-The b-polls were also necessitated due to the demise of three sitting MLAs.
-In the 230 member house, the BJP currently has 107 MLAs as opposed to the 87 of the Congress.